Nazar0360/Snake/README.md

 ## Controls

-Use arrows to change direction of the snake movement, key `P` to pause and `R` to reset.
+Use arrows to change direction of the snake movement, key `P` or `Space` to pause and `R` to reset.

 ## Boosts

 The `+` boost increases the length of the snake's tail and score by one.\
+Chance: `70%`

 The `-` boost decreases the length of the snake's tail by one.\
+Chance: `15%`

-The `?` boost increases the length of the snake's tail by a number from -2 to 2, the score increases by the same number adding a number from -1 to 1.
+The `?` boost increases the length of the snake's tail by a number from -2 to 2, the score increases by the same number adding a number from -1 to 1.\
+Chance: `10%`

+### New
+The `&` boost destroys the quarter of all the walls and decreases the score by half of all destroyed walls.\
+Chance: `5%`

 ## Code

 `main.py` is the main file that runs the game, but it uses the console.
 If you don't need the console, run `main.pyw` instead.

-If you want to change the game and its rules, and you don't want or can't understand the code, you can just find the following comment ```# hint: explanation (example)``` (or ```'''hint: explanation (example)'''```) and change the value as in the example after the explanation.
+If you want to change the game and its rules, and you don't want or can't understand the code, you can just find the following comment `# hint: explanation (example)` (or `'''hint: explanation (example)'''`) and change the value as in the example after the explanation.

 ## Discussions